 Adoption by one parent (partner adoption)A child may be adopted by their father’s or mother’s new partner.
 This kind of adoption by one person is called partner adoption.
 The partner must have been living with the legal parent for at least 3 years when they start the adoption procedure, and must have cared for the child for at least one year.

-Adoption by co-mothers (duomoeders)The conditions regarding cohabitation and caring for the child do not apply to co-mothers.
+Adoption by duomoeder (female partner of the birth mother)The conditions regarding cohabitation and caring for the child do not apply to the female partner of the birth mother.
 A woman can adopt her partner’s child before or after birth.

 General conditions for adopting a Dutch child

 Besides the conditions that apply specifically to couples, partners and co-mothers, there are a number of general conditions.

 - The adoption must be in the child’s interests.

 - The birth parents can no longer care for their child.
 It is up to the court to determine whether a parent is still able and willing to fulfil his or her role as a parent.